Against the Wind (album): Critical reception

 Rock critic Dave Marsh, writing for Rolling Stone, strongly criticized the album as a betrayal of Seger's longtime fans: "I'd like to say that this is not only the worst record Bob Seger has ever made, but an absolutely cowardly one as well" saying that Seger had crafted "failureproof songs that are utterly listenable and quite meaningless."
 Marsh had followed Seger since before Night Moves, when Seger finally gained national fame, and said in his review that Seger's long, tireless struggle to stardom is trivialized by this record.
 "He had to fight hard to prove there was still a place in rock & roll for a guy like him, and, with Night Moves, he won.
 This is the LP that makes such a victory meaningless ...
 It makes me sad, and it makes me angry (another emotion that's disappeared here, though it's often fueled Seger's finest work)."

 Marsh did concede that on the album "Seger sings fantastically well" and called it a "carefully constructed album."
 A review in The Boston Phoenix echoed some of Marsh's criticisms, saying that Seger offered nothing that hadn't been heard before or equaled his best work, "only heavy-handed efforts to simulate it."

 In a more positive review in the Los Angeles Times, critic Robert Hilburn said the album was "close to [Seger's] earlier works" but represented a "mastering of the form" and that the reflective ballads stood out.
 John Rockwell of The New York Times called it an "honest, attractive album" and a "nice return to his Night Moves form."

-Seger himself said the album "is about trying to move ahead, keeping your sanity and integrity at the same time."